Ratau-Lebohang/Lebohang-Analytics-Portfolio/README.md

 Outside the analytics arena, you'll find me conquering hiking trails like a true adventurer and getting lost in books that keep my mind sharp and inspired!

 ---
+---

+## Purpose of This Repository

+This repository serves as a **living document** of my professional journey, showcasing:

+- Hands-on data projects
+- Analytical problem-solving skills
+- Technical competency across various tools
+- A growth mindset and commitment to continuous learning

+It’s not just a portfolio — it's my evolving **professional journal**.
+Every project here represents a step forward in mastering data-driven problem-solving and adding measurable value to the digital world.

+---

 ## Areas of Expertise